ooni/probe-engine/CONTRIBUTING.md

 ## PR requirements

-Every pull request that introduces new functionality should at least include a basic integration test.
+Every pull request that introduces new functionality should feature comprehensive test coverage.
 Any pull request that modifies existing functionality should pass existing tests.
 What's more, any new pull request that modifies existing functionality should not decrease the existing code coverage.